Serviceware/vault-plugin-secrets-keycloak/README.md

 The plugin takes the credentials from the Keycloak provider.

 ### Configure connection
+> **Warning**

-Now, you can register a connection to Keycloak with
+> Currently this plugin supports only Keycloak below version 17 as the `/auth` part is implictly appended to the server url Now, you can register a connection to Keycloak with

 ```